50 incredible hotels you should sleep in during your lifetime

-You’re planning an unforgettable trip, so why not choose a hotel that’s equally memorable?

-From ice palaces in Canada to underwater rooms in Africa, we’ve come up with 50 of the world’s most incredible hotels that will take any vacation to the next level.
+Everyone has their dream bucket list of travel destinations, but what about dream hotels?

+Since summer is right around the corner and we’re dreaming about vacations in far off places, we’ve come up with the ultimate bucket list of hotels to stay in around the world.

-Here’s our ultimate bucket list of 50 hotels everyone should stay in at least once in their lives.
+From private overwater bungalow suites in Bora Bora to glass igloos in the middle of Finland’s wilderness, here are the 50 hotels everyone should stay in at least once in their lives.

-Jennifer Polland and Alyson Penn contributed to an earlier version of this story.
+Stare out at Singapore's skyline while taking a dip in the incredible 57-story-high infinity pool at the Marina Bay Sands hotel.

-Eat breakfast while watching zebras at the Little Mombo Camp in Botswana's Okavango Delta, which Travel + Leisure called the best hotel in the world in 2013.
+Eat breakfast while watching zebras at the Little Mombo Camp in Botswana's Okavango Delta, which Travel + Leisure called the best hotel in the world.

+Splurge on an over-the-top suite at the Burj Al Arab in Dubai, the most luxurious hotel in the world.

 Find solace at the Lodge at Kauri Cliffs, a private retreat located on 6,000 acres of New Zealand countryside.